betfair-datascientists/betfair-datascientists.github.io/src/autoTools/GeeksToyinstallationandsetup.md

     *Newbury Races, 13th May -> Select race number.*

-1. Now that you have selected your desired market, you are able to place the bet you want and start trading on the exchange.
+1. Now that you have selected your desired market, you are able to place the bet you want and start trading on the Exchange.

     ![TableDescription automatically generated](./img/geeksToyInstall13.png)

     *The Race Market Grid View – Alternative to the Ladder View.*

+---
+## Disclaimer
+Note that whilst automated strategies are fun and rewarding to create, we can't promise that your betting strategy will be profitable, and we make no representations in relation to the information on this page.
+If you're implementing your own strategies, you do so entirely at your own risk and you are responsible for any winnings/losses incurred.
+Under no circumstances will Betfair be liable for any loss or damage you suffer.